Shumpei-Kikuta/Papers/README.md

 # Paper
 Summerize the paper I've read on Issue.

-\bibitem{}
-Graph Embedding techniques, applications, and performance A survey
+ [1] Embedding techniques, applications, and performance A survey